-This right comes into play when you disagree with (or “dispute”) a change the school district wants to make in your child’s educational .
-The term “placement” means more than simply a location.
-It includes the services set forth in the , such as or counseling.
+This right comes into play when you disagree with (or “dispute”) a change the school district wants to make in your child’s educational placement.
+The term placement sounds like it means a location.
+But it also includes the services described in the , such as or counseling.

-If you dispute a proposed change to your child’s placement, the “stay put” provision allows your child to do just that—stay put.
+If you disagree with a proposed change to your child’s placement, the “stay put” provision allows your child to do just that — stay put.
 Your child will continue to get the same amount of services while you and the school complete a dispute resolution process.

 Most of the time, parents and schools work together to make decisions about a child’s education.
-But disagreements sometimes arise.
+But sometimes they disagree.
 Maybe the school wants to reduce or eliminate services.
 Or maybe they want to move a child from a general education class to a more restrictive environment.

 If you want your child to “stay put” while you dispute a proposed change to the IEP, here’s what you need to know.

 To use your “stay put” rights, you must take action quickly.

 Parents generally must invoke their “stay put” rights before a change occurs.
 Federal law requires the school to send you prior written notice of the proposed change.
 When you receive the notice, you need to take action to show that you’re disputing the change.
 For example, you might file a due process complaint or request mediation.

 Some states have more protective “stay put” laws.
 In these states, “stay put” may go into effect automatically, without any action on your part.
 In other states, you can invoke “stay put” rights without filing a formal complaint.
 Check with your Parent Training and Information Center (PTI) for your state’s specific rules.

 The school must follow the “stay put” rule until your dispute is resolved.

 If you ask for a , it might take months before a hearing officer decides your case and any appeals process is completed.
 During that time, the school can’t change your child’s IEP.
 It must stay put until the case is resolved.